soederpop/skypager-fullstack-boilerplate/README.md

 ## Node.js Server

 To start this app, you can run `yarn start`.
 Here are the different components involved in the server

+This server will serve the single page app, and any API endpoints you define.

 ### History Fallback